The Weeknd & Playboi Carti Track Is Mid

 Now that I've heard the entire thing, I can at least confirm that because on the track, you have in the background this very repetitive synth-y instrumental with a pretty basic trap beat, exactly what you would expect from Playboi Carti formula-wise.

-But what makes this beat make sense for Able, though, is that the synth textures are very smooth.
+But what makes this beat make sense for Abel, though, is that the synth textures are very smooth.
 The production overall is so spacey and eerie, so it's not super harsh.
 It's not super rough in the way that a lot of a recent popular Playboi Carti tracks have proven to be.
 Abel's vocals and his overall mood and delivery do tend to come across best in an ocean of atmosphere.
 At the very least, this track has that.

 So yeah, the instrumental is fine.
 And again, I'll say the aesthetics of the instrumental are fine.
 Creates an opportunity for overlap between Playboi Carti's and Abel's vocals.
 Carti, I will note, is giving us a catchy flow on the front end of the track with a lot of inflection switch-ups across his verse.
 It sounds like three to four different rappers by the time he's done.